miniOrange-joomla/miniOrange-joomla/README.md

 - Support All Grant Types

 **SAML 2.0**
-- Enterprise SSO with Okta, OneLogin, ADFS, Azure AD
+- Enterprise SSO with Okta, OneLogin, ADFS, Azure AD and all other SAML compliant IDPs
 - SP-initiated and IdP-initiated flows
 - Encrypted assertions and signed requests